 Travel therapy is amazing… most of the time.
 As with anything, it can have its pros and cons.
 While most parts of being a travel therapist are an incredible adventure, there are still parts that aren’t always fun.
 It’s important that you do your research to understand all the nuances that go into being a travel therapist before jumping in.
 This goes for anyone looking into travel therapy, but especially new grads.
 If you plan to take a travel job as your first position after graduation, you need to know what to expect.

-We recommend going into travel therapy with an open and adventurous mind.
+We also recommend going into travel therapy with an open and adventurous mind.
 Not every assignment will be perfect; not every city will be your favorite; you won’t always have the easiest time with housing; there’s always a chance your contract could get cancelled; and sometimes you may question your decision to take on the life of a travel therapist.
 But if you go into this journey of travel therapy knowing this up front and are willing to roll with the punches for the sake of traveling the country, earning more money, and having unforgettable adventures, you will be successful and join the thousands of other healthcare travelers out there living and loving this lifestyle!

 2. Connect with great travel therapy companies and recruiters.